Unquenched Charmonium and Beyond: Problem and its solution

 A critical insight found in Ref. \cite{Wang:2020prx} is the inherent limitation of the model when extrapolated beyond its calibration region.
 It has been demonstrated that while a range of screening parameter $\mu$ values (e.g., 0.11–0.15 GeV limited by only single $Y(4220)$ state) can equally well describe the established charmonium spectrum below 4.5 GeV, they lead to drastically different predictions for states near and above 4.6 GeV.
 Specifically, the predicted mass of a pure $\psi(6S)$ state varies by about 100 MeV across this $\mu$ range \cite{Wang:2020prx}.
 This large uncertainty indicates that the properties of the lower states do not uniquely constrain the relatively long-distance behavior of the confinment potential, and a new scaling point around the 4.6 GeV region itself is essential for a reliable description of higher mass spectrum.

 With this theoretical ambiguity, the analysis first studied the possibility of interpreting $Y(4660)$ as a pure $\psi(6S)$ charmonium to play the role of this new scaling point \cite{Wang:2020prx}.
 However, they noted that such an assignment faces immediate difficulties.
 First, quark model calculations, including the results within a large range of $\mu$ value, typically predict a $\psi(6S)$ mass below 4.65 GeV, which is somewhat lower than the measured mass of $Y(4660)$.
 More importantly, the experimental mass difference $M_{Y(4660)} - M_{\psi(4415)} \approx 231$ MeV is found to be obviously larger than $M_{\psi(4415)} - M_{Y(4220)} \approx 191$ MeV.
-This trend contradicts the expected decreasing mass gap between consecutive radial excitations in a standard potential model, casting doubt on a simple $\psi(6S)$ assignment for $Y(4660)$.
-When moving the focus on another state $Y(4630)$, a puzzling experimental feature on the high-precision cross section of $e^+e^- \to \Lambda_c^+\bar{\Lambda}_c^-$ from BESIII was noted, which revealed a distinct "\text{platform}" enhancement near the threshold in the 4.57$\sim$4.60 GeV region \cite{BESIII:2017kqg}, starkly differing from the single peak structure $Y(4630)$ previously reported by Belle \cite{Belle:2008xmh}.
+This trend contradicts the expected decreasing mass gap between consecutive radial excitations in a standard potential model, casting doubt on a simple $\psi(6S)$ assignment for $Y(4660)$. \changelabel{ Here, it is necessary to explain why the high-lying spectrum is compressed within a screened potential model.
+From the perspective of coupled-channel effects induced by intermediate charmed-meson loops, this behavior is natural: for low-lying states below the open-charm thresholds, the coupled-channel corrections are minimal, leaving their spectrum close to the conventional quenched quark model predictions.
+However, as the excitation energy increases and passes more open-charm thresholds, higher-lying states experience stronger coupled-channel shifts that significantly compress the mass spectrum.
+Such a phenomenon is consistent with the expected behavior of a screened confinement potential.
+Consequently, this unquenched model explains the remarkably small mass gap for $M_{\psi(4220)} - M_{\psi(4040)}$ under the $4S$--$3S$ assignment, while rendering the large mass gap of $M_{Y(4660)} - M_{\psi(4415)}$ somewhat unnatural if interpreted as a $6S$--$5S$ splitting within the same theoretical framework. } When moving the focus on another state $Y(4630)$, a puzzling experimental feature on the high-precision cross section of $e^+e^- \to \Lambda_c^+\bar{\Lambda}_c^-$ from BESIII was noted, which revealed a distinct "\text{platform}" enhancement near the threshold in the 4.57$\sim$4.60 GeV region \cite{BESIII:2017kqg}, starkly differing from the single peak structure $Y(4630)$ previously reported by Belle \cite{Belle:2008xmh}.
 This new experimental hint motivates the proposal that this novel structure near threshold may imply the existence of an additional resonance, which can be treated as candidate of the $\psi(6S)$ state and would naturally resolve the above tension.